 Until March 31st 2019, you could even sell your excess electricity back into the National Grid, thanks to the Feed In Tariff.
-Unfortunately, at the time of writing this scheme is now ending, but there’s nothing to say that the government won’t introduce future incentives for solar energy in future.
+Unfortunately, at the time of writing this scheme has now ended, but there’s nothing to say that the government won’t introduce future incentives for solar energy in future.

 Another attractive aspect of solar panels is the low maintenance costs involved in keeping them.
 Most owners manage just fine by cleaning them a couple of times a year at most.
 Again, since they have no moving parts, there is no wear and tear involved.
 So, once you’ve covered the initial cost, you can expect very little spending on maintenance and ongoing repair work, leaving you to enjoy the savings!